Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 * Images were not rendering on storefront, despite them being uploaded in the correct way via the admin panel and seemingly cloudinary being installed correctly.

-* Font awesome was not rendering requested fonts despite using same process used many times before.
+* Font awesome was not rendering requested fonts despite using same process used many times before. this was a very easy fix in the end, even though for some reason it took me a while to see it, I simply had forgotten to add some required code to the i tags.

 * E-mails weren't being received for the sign up process, this was because the tempalte was not being rendered and I found the solution on stack overflow to use .render() to render the template: https://stackoverflow.com/questions/18055029/python-django-emailmultialternatives-template-object-has-no-attribute-encod

 * Gitpod wasn’t allowing ports to open which was causing problems with allowing API’s to work.
-This meant I could not check (for security reasons) to see if e-mail and payment Stripe was working.
+This meant I could not check (for security reasons) to see if e-mail and payments via Stripe was working.
 Ports were open on Heroku so I was using Heroku to check this.
 I used Django messages to display errors because the terminal was accessible.
-I was testing on the actual site and unable to in development because Gitpod is what I was using for development.
+I was testing on the actual site rather than in development because Gitpod is what I was using for development.
 This meant a longer process to push every time I wanted to test, but I wasn’t sure what else to do.
 This has made apparent to me that VS Code on my laptop will be my future development ‘go to’, rather than online using Gitpod.
-This will allow me to test more conveniently.
+This, I hope, will allow me to test more conveniently.
 I’m not sure for the future if this means you will be able to test API’s on gitpod or not, but for the duration of this project I had to do it through the actual site and deploy to Heroku constantly.